 How long to insure yourself for?

 This should be relatively easy to decide.
 You need to be covered for as long as people will be depending on you.
 This could be 18 years for children or, if you support your partner, it could be till you are due to retire.
-Again, if you're covering your mortgage, you need to take out cover for the full mortgage term.
-Find out more
+Again, if you're covering your mortgage, you need to take out life insurance for the full mortgage term.

 More on life insurance: